dodevops/cloudcontrol/README.md

 ### aws

 Can be used to connect to infrastructure in the AWS cloud.
-Also see [the AWS CLI documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html) for more configuration options
+Also see [the AWS CLI documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html) for more configuration options.
+If you have activated MFA, set AWS_MFA_ARN to the ARN of your MFA device so CloudControl will ask you for your code.
+To start a new session in the CloudControl context, run &#x60;source createSession.bash &lt;token&gt;&#x60; or &#x60;source createSession.fish &lt;token&gt;&#x60; (depending on your selected shell) afterwards

 #### Configuration